-Yes, once you are accepted into the immersive program and secure your seat, you will receive a collection of pre-work assignments that should be completed before class.
-Pre-work is designed to make sure all of our students arrive on day 1 with a basic understanding of web fundamentals.
+Yes, once you are enrolled and have secured your seat in class, you will receive a collection of pre-work assignments that should be completed before class.
+Pre-work is designed to make sure all of our students arrive on day 1 with a basic understanding of programming fundamentals.

-We provide each immersive student with a 21.5" external monitor to help keep the code flowing!
+We provide every student with a desk and a 21.5" external monitor to keep the code flowing!

-For the iOS elective, all of the necessary software is free, but Apple does require an annual $100 “Apple Developer” fee to submit to the Apple Store.
+iOS Mobile Development Elective: All of the necessary software is free, but Apple does require an annual $100 “Apple Developer” fee to submit to the Apple Store.
 This is not required.

-For UI/UX Design, you may be required to purchase a license for Sketch, an industry-standard design tool.
-Sketch costs $50 after our student discount.
+UI/UX Design Elective: You may be required to purchase a license for Sketch, an industry-standard design tool.
+Sketch costs $50 after our 50% student discount.

-The Immersive Bootcamp is 16 weeks*, Monday through Friday from 9:00am to 4:00pm.
+Full Stack Immersive: The Immersive program is 16 weeks*, Monday through Friday from 9:00am to 4:00pm.
 Immersive students may also choose to participate in one of our evening electives, which are twice per week from 5:30-7:30pm.
 Duration of electives may vary with the subject but are typically 7 weeks (see The Program page).
 In addition, homework may be assigned to further concepts learned in class.

-The idea is to work your tail off for the full 16 weeks and beyond.
+The idea is to work your tail off for the full class period and beyond.
 Don’t plan any vacations and be ready to put your social life on hold.
 Learning a new craft in such a condensed amount of time is difficult, but it is certainly possible and well worth the necessary effort if you truly want it.

 *Class may miss certain days for holidays or otherwise, as indicated in the schedule on our website.

 We require students to attend every class throughout our programs, but we know sometimes life gets in the way.
-If you rack up too many absences, you may find yourself too far behind to qualify for a certificate upon graduation and representation on the job market.
+If you rack up too many absences (more than 7), you may find yourself too far behind to qualify for a certificate upon graduation and representation on the job market.
 Reach out if you already have plans that can't be changed.
 We'll try to work with you.

 You can find any exceptions to a particular cohort's schedule (holidays, etc) on "The Program" page.

-Students who successfully complete our immersive program will receive a certificate of completion.
+Students who successfully complete either of our programs will receive a certificate of completion.
 Students who opt in and successfully complete an evening elective will have that accomplishment reflected on their certificate as well.
 Think of it as a "minor."